 Valuer’s approach to treatment of currency in damages awards

 Absent specific instruction, and as with questions of taxation, the valuation expert will assess currency issues by reference to the principle of full compensation, by assessing the financial position of the claimant but for the breach, and comparing that to the financial position of the claimant in actuality.
 The effects of taxation on an award calculated in one currency by reference to a loss suffered in another, and associated currency differences, may also need to be considered to achieve full compensation.

-To implement this principle, a valuation expert must form a view as to the likely use by the claimant of the cash flows lost as a result of the breach.
-This, it would seem, involves grappling, from a valuation point of view, with the same issues as those addressed under English law when an arbitrator or judge considers ‘which [currency] most truly expresses [the claimant’s] loss’.
+To implement this principle, a valuation expert must form a view as to the likely use by the claimant of the cash flows lost due to the breach.
+It would seem that this involves grappling, from a valuation point of view, with the same issues as those addressed under English law when an arbitrator or judge considers ‘which [currency] most truly expresses [the claimant’s] loss’.

 Moreover, if a loss relates to a lost stream of cash flows – as in the case of most lost profits assessments, some expropriations, and many cases in which losses are assessed as of a present date rather than as a value of a business or asset at a past date – then the timing of those lost cash flows may be doubly important.
 In the first place, this is because, as in any assessment of loss, the later in time a loss in a particular currency is felt, the less the value of that loss in that currency at the date of assessment.
 Second, however, because if for award calculation purposes each lost cash flow is translated into the second currency at the date it would have been incurred, then the date of each lost cash flow will determine the exchange rate that is applicable.
 The interaction of the timing of the lost cash flows with movements in the relevant exchange rate may have a major effect on the overall value of the claim.